tc39/proposal-regex-escaping/README.md

 alert(ourLongText.replace(new RegExp(str, "g")); // handles reg exp special tokens with the replacement.
 ```

-There is initial previous work here: https://gist.github.com/kangax/9698100 we'll base our proposal on top of that one.
+There is initial previous work here: https://gist.github.com/kangax/9698100 which includes valuable work we've used.
+Unlike that proposal this one uses the spec's `SyntaxCharacter` list of characters so updates are in sync with the specificaiton instead of specifying the characters escaped manually.

 ##FAQ